curtcampbell/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The camera calibartion code is found in `camera.py` A class called `CameraCalibrator` contains the implementation for compensating for camera lense distortion.
-This class wraps calls to library calls to OpenCV.
+The camera calibartion code is found in `camera.py` A class called `CameraCalibrator` contains the implementation for compensating for camera lens distortion.
+This class wraps calls to the OpenCV library.
+The following OpenCV functions are used:

-Because I knew this project would involve quite a bit of experimentation, I I decided to precompute the camera matrix  and distortion coefficients and then use pickle to save the results.
-The pickled values are then loaded at every run iteration.  `camera.py` defines a `CameraCalibaration` class which has the relevant code.
+* calibrateCamera
+* findChessboardCorners
+* undistort

+'calibrateCamera' computes the matrix and distortion coefficients by comparing a set of coordinates from a distorted image with a set of known points representing actual measurements.

-The following code snippet is found at line 35 in `campera.py`
+The following code snippet is found at line 35 in `campera.py` It loops through the images and stores the camera matrix and distortion coefficients.
 ```python
     def calibrate(self, image_name_pattern, nx, ny):
         objp = np.zeros((nx * ny, 3), np.float32)